raspberrypilearning/quiz-time/en/step_3.md

 --- task ---

-Open `scripts.js`
+Open `scripts.js`.

-Find the `// Check answer function` comment
+Find the `// Check answer function` comment.

-Create a function called `checkAnswer`
+Create a function called `checkAnswer`.

 It should have two parameters `question` and `result`.